 Most bathrooms won’t get that cold, but if you’ve got a drafty house or keep the heat particularly low overnight during the winter, the frost prevention feature could come in handy.

 It’s Energy Star-qualified.
 If you’re shopping for a bathroom dehumidifier, especially one this powerful, chances are you’re planning on running it constantly.
 Since this one can run at lower levels and do the same job as smaller machines on full blast, it’s actually a smarter buy where your electricity bill is concerned.
 It’ll use shorter duty cycles, and consume less energy each time.

 It’s very compact.
-Even though this is the most powerful, effective appliance in our top three, it’s only 2 feet high, and just over 1 foot wide.
+Even though this is the most powerful, effective appliance in our top three, this dehumidifier is only 2 feet high, and just over 1 foot wide.
 That’s awfully compact for a 70-pint dehumidifier!
 It’s easy to fit in even the most cramped bathrooms.

-It’s portable.
+It’s a very portable dehumidifier.
 This one’s on a caster wheel base, so it’s easy to roll out of the way when you’re mopping the bathroom floor.

 It’s Energy Star-qualified.

 It’s very quiet.
 This unit produces just 52 decibels at full power, so it’s very unobtrusive to have in the bathroom, especially if your bathroom is connected to a bedroom or living room area.

 It’s covered by a 1-year warranty, and it has a much better reputation for reliability than the Ivation or EvaDry.
 The Frigidaire isn’t immune from quality control issues, but on the whole, it’s the most reliable dehumidifier we’ve found on the market right now.
 Its parts hold up better than other makers, and the digital controls have fewer fatal glitches.